status-im/nim-style-guide/src/05_libraries.md

 ### Pros

-* using components from the standard library increases compatibility with other Nim projects
+* Using components from the standard library increases compatibility with other Nim projects
-* fewer dependencies in general
+* Fewer dependencies in general

 ### Cons

-* large, monolithic releases make upgrading difficult - bugs, fixes and improvements are released together causing upgrade churn
+* Large, monolithic releases make upgrading difficult - bugs, fixes and improvements are released together causing upgrade churn
-* many modules in the standard library are unmaintained and don't use state-of-the-art features of Nim
+* Many modules in the standard library are unmaintained and don't use state-of-the-art features of Nim
-* long lead times for getting fixes and improvements to market
+* Long lead times for getting fixes and improvements to market
-* often not tailored for specific use cases
+* Often not tailored for specific use cases
-* stability and backwards compatibility requirements prevent fixing poor and unsafe API
+* Stability and backwards compatibility requirements prevent fixing poor and unsafe API

 ### Practical notes